 The current year actuarial assumptions utilized for this report are based on the results of an actuarial experience study for the period July 1, 2009 - June 30, 2014, unless otherwise specified in this report.
 In determining the valuation interest rate, consideration was given to several factors.
 First, we considered consensus estimates of rates of return, standard deviations, and correlation coefficients for asset classes derived from various asset consulting firms.
 These factors were used to derive forward estimates of the Fund's portfolio.
-Consideration was also given to a 2015 report by the Bogdahn Group regarding future expected rates of return for the current portfolio asset allocation entitled "Long-Term Return Construction".
-Based on the results of this interest rate assumption review, the assumed rate of return for the valuation was set at 7.0%.
+Based on the results of this interest rate assumption review, the assumed rate of return for the valuation was set at 6.75%.
 An inflation rate of 2.50% was implicit in both the assumed rate of return and rate of salary increases.
 Additional details are given in the complete Experience Report for fiscal years 2010 through 2014.